What is the SiP Research Network?

-Any form of research which considers the relationships between science and technology, ‘the public’, multiple publics, and the broader public sphere.
-Rather than forming an(other) new interdisciplinary field, we aim to foster cross-disciplinary discussion and debate between researchers in the many disciplines which address this topic, including science and technology studies, history of science, geography, psychology, cultural studies, media and film studies, sociology, science communication, development studies, English literature, policy and political studies and more.
+We believe that ‘science in public’ research is any work which considers the relationships between science and technology; ‘the public’; multiple publics; or the broader public sphere.
+This includes work on, for example, science in mass media, museums or online spaces; public engagement and participation; popular science and its histories; science, publics and policy; and science in fictions, art and cinema.
+Rather than forming another new interdisciplinary field, the SiP Network aims to foster cross-disciplinary discussion and debate between researchers across the many disciplines which address this topic, including science and technology studies, history of science, geography, psychology, cultural studies, media and communication studies, sociology, development studies, English literature, policy and political studies, to name a few.

-Because SiP research is relatively ‘young’, we are likely to have a strong presence from early-career researchers: however, we strongly encourage participation from academics at all stages of their career.
-Similarly, the Network is at present UK based, but we welcome involvement and interchange with scholars and other networks anywhere in the world.
+Because SiP research is relatively ‘young’, we have a strong presence from early-career researchers: however, we strongly encourage participation from academics at all stages of their career.
+Similarly, while the Network is UK based, we welcome involvement from and interchange with scholars and other networks anywhere in the world.

-- To offer longer term continuity for the annual conference.
+- To provide long term continuity for the annual Science in Public conference.

-In the longer term we would like to build more extensive shared resources such as accessible introductions, course syllabi, reference lists, specialist training, and better online discussion spaces.
-Given the nature of the topic, it’s really important that we start thinking more openly about doing and communicating our research ‘in public’.
+In the longer term we would like to build more extensive shared resources such as accessible introductions, course syllabi, reference lists, training resources and online discussion spaces.
+Given the nature of the topic, it’s really important that we start thinking more about how we do and communicate our own research ‘in public’.

 Ultimately, it’s up to us.
-If you’re interested in making the Science in Public research network happen, have a suggestion, or just want to find out what’s going on, join our mailing list, or get in touch directly.
+If you’re interested in making the Science in Public research network happen, have a suggestion, or just want to find out what’s going on, join our mailing list, or get in touch!